 With the web hosting for your blog, you will be renting a server (on a monthly or yearly basis) that is connected to the internet and this is where all your files will live online (WordPress software, images, text), allowing them to be found by search engines and your audience.

-I recommend the WordPress web hosting provided by Bluehost, which offers you all the features you could ever need to start building your blog on a solid foundation and is a provider that’s been recommended by WordPress.org for more than a decade.
+For beginners, I recommend the WordPress web hosting by Bluehost, which offers you all the features you’ll ever need to start building your blog on a solid foundation and is a provider that’s been recommended by WordPress.org for over a decade.

 Here’s an overview of Bluehost’s WordPress web hosting features:

-Upon creation of your WordPress Hosting plan, Bluehost automatically installs the latest and most secure version of WordPress.
+After ordering WordPress Hosting, Bluehost automatically installs the latest and most secure version of WordPress.
 You simply login and start adding content.

 Bluehost keep your WordPress Hosting plan secure even after account creation by keeping your account up to date everyday, improving the overall security of your blog.